-The South West Peninsula Route Strategy recognises the A35 as an area of congestion especially associated with key tourist destinations.
+The south west peninsula route strategy recognises the A35 as an area of congestion especially associated with key tourist destinations.
 It identifies that planned growth in the Bournemouth, Honiton and Weymouth areas may lead to constraints because of the existing infrastructure's ability to cope with increased demand.
 Congestion and delay along the A35 including Chideock is expected to increase, in particular on the areas of single carriageway (such as those through Chideock), with the effects being felt more prominently during summer holiday periods which may impact on the tourist industry.
-The report also says that issues at Chideock will be exacerbated by increased traffic along the route.
-The findings of the Route Strategies have informed Highways England's first Strategic Road Network Initial report which has been consulted on, and in turn will feed into decision making on the next Road Investment Strategy.
+The report also says that issues at Chideock will be made worse by increased traffic along the route.
+The findings of the route strategies have informed Highways England's first strategic road network Initial report which has been consulted on, and in turn will feed into decision making on the next Road Investment Strategy.

-3.2.2 Road Investment Strategy 2 (RIS2)
+Road Investment Strategy 2 (RIS2)

 In 2014, the Government reformed the way that England's strategic roads were funded and managed.
 Highways England was established as the steward of the strategic road network (SRN), with a remit to operate, maintain, renew and enhance motorways and main 'A' roads to the benefit of road users, people who live next to or depend on the network, and the natural, built and historic environment.
 Government committed to a five-year funding settlement, the first Road Investment Strategy (RIS1), which allowed Highways England and its supply chain to plan their work efficiently and to deliver the scale of improvements planned to the network.
 RIS1 invested £17 billion in strategic roads - not only in upgrades, but in maintenance and measures to address the effects that old roads have on nearby communities.
-This second Road Investment Strategy (RIS2) sets a long-term strategic vision for the network.
-With that vision in mind, it lists planned enhancement schemes; and sets out the funding that will be available during the second Road Period (RP2), covering the financial years 2020/21 to 2024/25.
-In total, RIS2 commits the Government to spend £27.4 billion during RP2.
-Some of this will be used to build new road capacity, but much more will be used to improve the quality and reduce the negative impacts of the existing SRN, so that every part of the country will benefit.
-RIS2 has been developed on the back of an extensive round of public engagement and consultation, research and evidence gathering begun in 2016.
+This second Road Investment Strategy sets a long-term strategic vision for the network.
+With that vision in mind, it lists planned enhancement schemes; and sets out the funding that will be available during the second road period, covering the financial years 2020/21 to 2024/25.
+In total, the second Road Investment Strategy commits the Government to spend £27.4 billion during the second road period.
+Some of this will be used to build new road capacity, but much more will be used to improve the quality and reduce the negative impacts of the existing strategic road network so that every part of the country will benefit. the second Road Investment Strategy has been developed on the back of an extensive round of public engagement and consultation, research and evidence gathering begun in 2016.

-RIS 2 includes a new study to look at routing from the M4 to Dorset Coast.
+The second Road Investment Strategy includes a new study to look at routing from the M4 to Dorset coast.
 It is recognised that there are few north-south connections across the South West of England.
 The present strategic road for this area is a mixture of the A36 and A46, via Bath, Warminster and Salisbury.
 Local authorities in the area have suggested that there is a strategic case for adopting an alternative corridor - the A350 - as the main strategic route for the area; and then beginning a coordinated programme of upgrades to provide a high-quality route linking the M4 to the Dorset Coast including Bournemouth and Poole, with its economically-important port facilities.
-This raises a number of related questions, which will be considered together as part of a strategic study.
-It is anticipated that this study will identify which corridor provides the main strategic route for the area; may recommend the trunking and de-trunking of key routes; and may identify priority investments in the area that can be taken forward.
+This raises several related questions, which will be considered together as part of a strategic study.
+It is anticipated that this study will identify which corridor provides the main strategic route for the area; may recommend the trunking and detrunking of key routes; and may identify priority investments in the area that can be taken forward.
 Over the long term, this may affect strategic journeys in this region.